 10 chocolate..
-Or a chocolate cake in all its declination, in 10 layers, inspired by avowedly to Setteveli but that Setteveli is not.
+Or a chocolate cake in all its declination, in 10 layers, openly inspired by setteveli cake but that Setteveli is not.
 The story of this cake is complicated, but the result satisfied me completely.

 Then I decided to do it my way and put together my idea of the taste of Setteveli (chocolate, hazelnuts, frosting, textures) with some basics of pastry chefs (Montersino, Santin) which I personally enjoyed (the base chocolate Madeleine, the bavarois with hazelnuts, dark chocolate mousse), by adding elements of Setteveli as the disc of crispy, done though I like it, Praline with nuts and puffed rice, mirror glaze and a touch of acidity (the apricot jam, tribute to Sacher) to balance such sweetness.

 From all of this came out of a cake that has chocolate in its main character, where are the soft, wet basis Madeleine, creamy hazelnut Bavarian ones, that crunchy Praline disk, the airy chocolate mousse, the tip a bit sour Apricot and the sumptuous density of & #8217; glaze.
 There lie to you saying it is a gentle easy to prepare: It took me 8 hours between preparations, mounting and cooling.
 You may notify us less but even more.
 So approach this cake with caution and goodwill, as beautiful and precious things, and for this hard to get.
 And for this reason even more beautiful and precious.
 And if you want, you can also follow me on my YouTube channel.
 Merry Christmas.

 DOSES FOR A CUPBOARD 20 CENTIMETERS IN DIAMETER

 100 grams of butter at room temperature (soft, the so-called butter pomade)

 20 ml whole milk

 a pinch of salt